 During Project Fashion Bridget came up with KYT: a range of stylish and functional bags to address the problem of organising and stashing this equipment.

-Whether people want to make a fashion statement when carrying their diabetes equipment, or want a simple way to keep it all discretely hidden in plain sight, K Y T is designed to empower diabetics like herself to help make adjusting to life with diabetes easier.
+Whether people want to make a fashion statement when carrying their diabetes equipment, or just a simple way to keep it all discretely hidden in plain sight, K Y T is designed to empower diabetics.

-Following the project, Bridget was accepted in to a business incubator and has taken her bags to the diabetes community for feedback and refinement.
-They’re excited, and she now has the backing of international diabetes agencies to take her brand global.
-She has secured supply and production contracts to bring the bags to market.
+Following the project, Bridget was accepted in to a business incubator and has taken her bags to the diabetes community for feedback and refinement, she now has the backing of international diabetes agencies to take her brand global, and has secured supply and production contracts to bring the bags to market.

 KYT will launch in early 2018.
 You can look at the range and follow Bridget’s story on Facebook at Instagram (both @kytbags) or check out www.kytbags.com.